Management of Resource at the Network Edge for Federated Learning: Management of Resources

-The authors proposed the FocusStack framework was proposed for the discovery of edge resources.
-This framework addresses the geographical location for deploying workloads in a single tenant environment~\cite{amento2016focusstack}.
+The FocusStack framework was proposed for the discovery of edge resources.
+This framework addresses the geographical location for deploying workloads in a single-tenant environment~\cite{amento2016focusstack}.
 The authors employ it for video sharing among mobile devices.
 FocusStack comprises two sub-systems, the Geocast primitive and the OpenStack.
-The Geocast (Georouter) provides Location-based Situational Awareness (LSA) of edge devices to the second component, and while OpenStack extension allows the deployment, execution, and management of containers on small edge computing devices with limited networking capabilities.
-The FocusStack framework does not provide an orchestrator for edge devices, however, this is important when the edge network has heterogeneous resources and does not provide neither privacy nor security, yet there are important aspects, when working with machine learning models that use edge device information.
+The Geocast (Georouter) provides Location-based Situational Awareness (LSA) of edge devices to the second component, while the OpenStack extension allows the deployment, execution, and management of containers on small edge computing devices with limited networking capabilities.
+The FocusStack framework does not provide an orchestrator for edge devices.
+However, this is important when the edge network has heterogeneous resources and provides neither privacy nor security, yet there are important aspects when working with machine learning models that use edge device information.

 The ParaDrop framework~\cite{liu2016paradrop} works with multi-tenant application orchestration across multiple edge nodes.
 This framework can be implemented in WiFi access points or other wireless gateways, thus allowing greater computational capacity to homes and enterprises.
-"This framework is divided into three components: a flexible hosting substrate in the WiFi APs (Access Points) which supports multi-tenancy, the second a cloud-based back-end where computations are orchestrated across ParaDrop APs and the third on Application Programming Interface (API) through, which can be activated for the deployment of third-party developers computing functions across different ParaDrop APs"~\cite{liu2016paradrop}.
+"This framework is divided into three components: a flexible hosting substrate in the WiFi APs (Access Points) which supports multi-tenancy; a cloud-based back-end where computations are orchestrated across ParaDrop APs; and an Application Programming Interface (API) which can be used for the deployment of third-party developers' computing functions across different ParaDrop APs"~\cite{liu2016paradrop}.
 However, this framework does not provide mechanisms for targeting federated learning at the edge or any collaborative edge computation.